 Teeth are hard to live without.
 Even a few gaps in your arches can make it hard to eat, speak clearly, and smile.
-No matter how you lost yours, it important to replace them.
-Dental implants are the best treatment option available today.
-This is because they are permanent, secure, and mimic natural teeth almost perfectly.
-But how exactly to they work?
-Dr. Trinkner and Dr. Keefer are expert dental implant dentists in Columbia, SC.
-The following is a breakdown of what makes up a dental implant restoration and how they work.
+No matter how you lost yours, it is important to replace them.
+Fortunately, dental implants are the best treatment option available today.
+They are permanent, secure, and mimic natural teeth almost perfectly.

 Anatomy of a Dental Implant

-Dental implants are a popular and very effective way to permanently replace missing teeth.
-In order to understand how they work, it is important to be familiar with the anatomy of a dental implant.
+Dental implants are a popular and effective way to permanently replace your missing teeth.
+To understand how they work, you need to be familiar with the anatomy of a dental implant.
 A dental implant consists of three parts: the implant fixture, the abutment, and the dental prosthetic.
-The following explains each part and how they come together to provide you with the best replacement tooth option available at our dental office.

 Implant Fixture

-An implant fixture is the part that dentists use to secure a dental restoration and replace the missing tooth root.
-We also call it the implant post or implant body.
-It is simply a metal post that looks like a screw because it has threads.
-It consists of titanium which is a biocompatible material doctors often use for body prosthetics, or inner body devices.
-This is because titanium will fuse with human bone tissue and create an ideal cellular response.
-They come is many shapes and sizes to accommodate the various locations along the upper and lower jaw.
+The fixture consists of titanium, a biocompatible material doctors often use for body prosthetics, or inner-body devices.
+Titanium will fuse with human bone tissue and create an ideal cellular response without issues.
+Implant fixtures come in many shapes and sizes to accommodate the various locations along the upper and lower jaw.

 Your dentist or oral surgeon strategically places these fixture posts in the jaw bone to build the anchor for the replacement tooth.
 They will eventually fuse with the bone creating a sturdy base to hold your new teeth.
-They will also stimulate the jaw bone to prevent bone loss.
-You will need one implant to replace one tooth.
-We can place two to eight implants depending on the amount of missing teeth that we are replacing.

 The Abutment

 The second part of a dental implant restoration is the abutment.
-The abutment acts as the connector piece between the implant and the top restoration.
-They also consist of titanium.
-In general, there are two types of abutments, the healing abutment and the permanent abutment.
-Permanent abutments come in many different styles and sizes to accommodate different types of dental prosthetics, such as crowns or dentures.
-Our dentist will secure an abutment to each dental implant after your mouth heals around them.
+The abutment acts as the connector piece between the implant post and the top restoration.
+They also consist of titanium, but will sit right above the gum line.
+In general, there are two types of post abutments, the healing abutment and the permanent abutment.

 With a two-stage implant, our dentist connects the healing abutment after the implant fully fuses to your bone.
 Then, we let it heal for a few weeks before placing the final prosthetic.